-- You must be a member of ICMA to submit an article to Gesta.
+- You must be a current member of ICMA to submit an article to Gesta.

 - Because Gesta uses a double-blind review process, articles must not contain any first-person references, acknowledgments, or anything that might identify the author to a reviewer.
 If your article is accepted, these can be added later.

-- Gesta follows the Chicago Manual of Style, 15th edition, including full authors’ and publishers’ names.
-Further detailed information is given
+- Gesta follows the Chicago Manual of Style, 15th ed., including full authors’ and publishers’ names.
+Further detailed information is given below.

 - Each author is responsible for the accuracy of all information, including dates and citations, which should be verified before the manuscript is submitted.
 All quotations in the text and notes must be free of error.

-- Please double-space and use Times New Roman 12-pt. font.
+- Double-space and use Times New Roman 12-pt. font throughout.
+Do not add extra space between paragraphs.
 For foreign scripts (Greek, Hebrew, Arabic), be sure to use a unicode font.

 - Follow American spelling (medieval, not mediaeval; facade, not façade).
 Byzantine Greek names and terms should use the spellings given in the Oxford Dictionary of Byzantium.

 - When referring to illustrations, use Fig. or Figs. inside parentheses (e.g., Fig. 1, Figs. 2–3).

 - Cite the MS shelf mark and number according to the standard practice of the given library, followed by the folio.
 Use the following abbreviations: folio(s) = fol., fols.; recto = r (no period); verso = v (no period).
 Do not superscript r and v.

 - Capital letters should be used sparingly, e.g., northern Spain, the king, the bishop of Chartres (but Pope Hadrian I, Abbot Suger).